30 Oct SALT – Loan Sharking on Blockchain

 All of these interactions will be utilized on the lending platform.
 The SALT Lending Platform is used to facilitate the creation of lending agreements, secure and monitor the value of the blockchain assets acting as collateral, and automatically enforce the terms of each smart contract credit agreement.
 As an ERC20 PoW smart contract token, Ethereum will provide SALT with the platform it needs to build their proposed ecosystem.
 With a fixed total supply of 120 million memberships, SALT believes the need for lending/borrowing will drive the demand for the tokens.

 Membership is a prerequisite to accessing information and obtaining the financial products on the platform.
 A person/entity must create an account by providing a username and an email address, among other requirements established by SALT, before you can purchase a Membership.
-Completions of both Anti-Money Laundering (AML) and Know Your Customer (KYC) screening are required before distribution of any purchase in excess of $2,000 USD.
-Not quite instant, like advertised, as there are still some hoops to go through.
+Completion of both Anti-Money Laundering (AML) and Know Your Customer (KYC) screening is required before distribution of any purchase in excess of $2,000 USD.
+The process is not quite as instant as advertised, as there are still some hoops to go through.

-- Gain higher member tier: products, services, and benefits are available to members in several tiered packages; based on redeemed quantity of SALT.
+- Gain higher member tier: products, services, and benefits are available to members in several tiered packages based on the redeemed quantity of SALT.

-- SALT can be spent to reduce a portion of the interest rate associated with a financial product underwritten by a lender on our platform. [buying down the rate]
+- Reduce a portion of the interest rate associated with a financial product underwritten by a lender on our platform [buying down the rate].

-- Access to the platforms API and lender network: this service offers clients, such as exchanges, wallets, and digital asset custodians, an API subscription service whereby they can access the SALT Lending marketplace to offer credit products to their own customer base, for a subscription access fee.
+- Access the platform’s API and lender network: this service offers clients, such as exchanges, wallets, and digital asset custodians, an API subscription service whereby they can access the SALT Lending marketplace to offer credit products to their own customer base, for a subscription access fee.

 The team at SALT is quite large for a recent project.
 Investment from the personal funds of the team members no doubt provided a strong foundation.
 The most notable member of the team is Erik Voornees, the reigning CEO and founder of ShapeShift, previously of Satoshi Dice and Coinapult.
 Additional members include two other past CEOs and an experienced legal expert.
 This level of horsepower behind SALT seems necessary, given that the loan-shark-style business model may see backlash in the future if the platform is ever used by a large consumer-base for any length of time.